SalomePlatform/hexablock/doc/gui_modify_symmetry.rst

 **Arguments:**

-- elements
+- elements,
-- vertex
+- vertex,
-- vector
+- vector.

 The dialogue box to modify elements by line symmetry is: